“It must be cool down there?”

-“What if he doesn’t?”
+“What if he doesn’t listen?”
+I asked.

 “I’ll come again.”

-The door opened and a lady in a brittle white saree announced that the minister was ready to meet me.
+I crushed the cup and threw it into the bin.
+Jwala half rose to throw hers when the door opened and a lady in a brittle white sari announced that the minister was ready to meet me.

 I gestured to the girl at my feet.

-The lady dropped a look of disdain.
+The lady dropped Jwala a look of disdain.

-“That one keeps coming.”
-She said dismissively.
+“That one keeps coming,” she said dismissively.

-“She was here before me,” I said.
+“She was here before me,” I said firmly.

-“You coming or not?”
-The woman asked annoyed.
+“You coming or not?” the woman asked annoyed.

-Jwala was looking at me curiously.
-I touched her hand.
+Jwala turned to face me.
+I touched her hand and smiled.
 She didn’t draw away.

 “Tell me your story,” I said.
+“Everything.
+Tell me everything.”

 And she told me.